 We are in the process of migrating our primary data centers to Amazon Web Services, a cloud computing and hosting provider, to help lower cost, optimize infrastructure efficiency and support strategic growth.
 Despite precautions taken during any of these data center moves and data transfers, any unsuccessful data transfers might impair the delivery of our service and could materially and adversely disrupt our operations and our service delivery to our customers, which could result in contractual penalties or damage claims from customers.
 In addition, changes to our data center infrastructure could occur over a period longer than planned, could require greater than expected investment and other internal and external resources and could cause us to incur increased costs as we operate multiple data center facilities.
-It might also take longer than expected to realize the intended favorable benefits from any data center infrastructure, all of which could impair the delivery of our services and harm our business.
+It might also take longer than expected to realize the intended favorable benefits from any data center infrastructure migrations and improvements, and disruptions or unexpected costs might continue to occur while we enhance our data center infrastructure, all of which could impair the delivery of our services and harm our business.